Ratstail91/Toy/c-api/toy_interpreter_h.md

 ### typedef int (*Toy_HookFn)(struct Toy_Interpreter* interpreter, struct Toy_Literal identifier, struct Toy_Literal alias)

-This is the interface used by "hook functions" - that is, functions written in C whihc are invoked by using the `import` keyword, and are intended to inject other native functions into the current scope.
+This is the interface used by "hook functions" - that is, functions written in C which are invoked by using the `import` keyword, and are intended to inject other native functions into the current scope.
 While hook functions are capable of doing other things, this is greatly discouraged.

 The identifier of the library (its name) is passed in as a `Toy_Literal`, as is any given alias; if no alias is given, then `alias` will be a null literal.
 Here, the identifier is `standard`, while the alias is `std`.